Pravda Castle: History

-The first written mention of Pravda is from 1380.
-Today's castle was probably built during second half of 15th century on top of a prehistoric fortification.
+The current castle was built around 1500 by Jan Mašťovský, though it may have been built on a much older foundation.
+The first written mention of Pravda is from 1518.
 At the time of construction it was a very modern and strong fortress.
 During the 16th century the importance of the castle diminished, resulting in its abandonment.

 In modern times it has become a target for tourists and a place of meetings and festivals, during the 20th century, the castle's structure deteriorated significantly and attempts are being made to stabilize it.